The Truth About Insurance Grace Periods in Texas

 If you do not respond or cannot prove coverage, TxDMV will suspend your vehicle registration.
 You will need to show proof of insurance and pay a reinstatement fee to get your registration restored.

 The key point: TexasSure means you cannot hide a lapse.
 Even if you are never pulled over, the system will catch the gap between your old policy ending and your new policy starting.
-The only way to avoid consequences is to maintain continuous coverage — or get new coverage as fast as possible after a lapse.
+The only way to avoid consequences is to maintain continuous coverage — or get new Texas auto insurance as fast as possible after a lapse.

 Penalties for Driving Without Insurance in Texas